Thinkersbluff/dgus-reloaded_klipper/README.md

 ## Why Not Just Use the Desuuuu/Klipper version?
 Some of the functionality implemented in the CR6-specific UI is not present or is organized differently, in the Desuuuu companion display app.
-To enable that functionality, it is necessary to edit a few of the Desuuuu/Klipper files, for which I needed to make my own (this) fork.
+To enable the CR6 UI functionality, it is necessary to edit a few of the Desuuuu/Klipper files, for which I needed to make my own (this) fork.

 ## Is This Klipper Fork Using the latest Klipper3D/master version?
 No.
 As of Jan 2023:
 - the latest release of Klipper is 0.11.0, available 28 Nov 2022.
+- Klipper3D are also signalling there may be a new Klipper release in Feb 2023
 - the Desuuuu fork was last updated with Klipper 0.10.0, available 29 Sept 2022.
 - this CR6Community Edition is a fork of the Desuuuu fork.

 Worst-case, this solution may always be limited to exploiting [the features and capabilities of Klipper at release 0.10.0](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md).

 Because of the customizations in some of the klipper/src/ files, updating this fork is not as simple as using GitHub to merge this repo with the Klipper3D master branch.
 If and when Desuuuu updates his fork, I will certainly update this one, but I have neither the expertise nor the time to decipher the conflicts introduced by recent upstream mods to the stm32 serial interface modules.

+ ## How to Contribute

+CR6Community Firmware features NOT present in this release may be developed in future releases, but no schedule commitment is possible for such extensions.
+Users who are able to define and develop such modifications are welcome to fork this repository and to submit Pull Requests or to open Discussions or Issues as appropriate, to propose those changes.

+ One "future-proofing" option that comes to mind, for instance, is to pre-compile the Klipper.bin files and package the actual UI interface component (klippy/extras/t5uid1) as a py wheel to be installed into the Klipper3D/master version of Klipper with pip.

-(If there are CR6Community members who are both capable and willing to take on that challenge, please let me know in the Discussions section.
-I am certainly open to reviewing PRs.)
+> **If there are CR6Community members who are both capable and willing to take on the challenge of helping to future-proof this fork, please let me know in the Discussions section.
+I am certainly open to reviewing PRs.**

 ## Is There Another Way to Re-Activate My Stock CR6 Display on Klipper, Without Getting Locked-in to Klipper 0.10.10?